LinkedSoftwareDependencies/Components.js/README.md

 Configurations can be written in any [RDF] serialization, such as [JSON-LD].

 This software is aimed for developers who want to build _modular_ and _easily configurable_ and _rewireable_ JavaScript applications.

+Get started with the TypeScript or JavaScript quick start guide below!

 ## Quick Start (TypeScript)